And greetings to you, thrill seekers, music lovers all across the fruited plain Rushland Boss sizzling here at the EIB Southern Command.

 America can't.

-And I'm gonna, folks, I was gonna tell you something.
+And folks, I was going to tell you something.

 I have never heard anything more insulting that without cheap labor, we can't survive as we have always known the United States to be.

-By the way, this this may be uh, ladies and gentlemen, why I haven't noticed any rotting fruits and vegetables.
+By the way, this may be, ladies and gentlemen, why I haven't noticed any rotting fruits and vegetables.

-It's so bad for the polar bears, their ice is melded.
+It's so bad for the polar bears, their ice has melted.

 Anyway, tainted apples and toxic mushrooms were among 107 Chinese food imports detained at U.S. ports last month.